kromerh/solarAnalytics/README.md

 - Start mongodb service using `sudo systemctl start mongodb.service`
 - Check that it is also running with a restart of the system (do the same for the vzlogger!)

-- Install python packages `pip3 install pymongo`
+- Install python packages `pip3 install pymongo==3.4.0 pandas numpy`